ballerina-platform/module-ballerina-graphql/README.md

 This package provides an implementation for connecting and interacting with GraphQL endpoints over the network.

-For more information go to [The GraphQL Module](https://ballerina.io/learn/api-docs/ballerina/graphql/index.html).
+For more information, go to [The GraphQL Module](https://ballerina.io/learn/api-docs/ballerina/graphql/index.html).

 For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).